The National Sexual Assault Kit Initiative (SAKI) provides funding to:

 The initiative also represents a model program for eliminating backlogs of unsubmitted SAKs in law enforcement, while also creating long-term sustainability in state and local jurisdictions for addressing sexual assault and other violent crime.

-SAKI has evolved since its inception in 2015 and is broken out into five different purpose areas.
+SAKI has evolved since its inception in 2015 and is broken out into six different purpose areas.
 Each purpose area has its own focus:

 Applicants must propose to implement a comprehensive approach to unsubmitted SAKs that includes all three elements of the BJA model.
 Funds may be requested to support other activities, as determined by the needs of the applicant’s jurisdiction.
 However, regardless of the proposed use of funds, applicants must describe how their project will include all three of the BJA model’s elements in their program plan.